k00mi/gitaly/README.md

 To maintain the focus of the project, the following subjects are out-of-scope for the moment:

-1. Replication and high availability in general, including multi-master and active-active.
+1. Replication and high availability (including multi-master and active-active).

 ## References